godspowerufot/ZAMARECOGNIZED/README.md

 VIPs can:

-- Become a VIP (test flow available “Become VIP”)
+- Become a VIP (test flow available "Become VIP")
 - Nominate creators with a reason (encrypted)
 - Their nomination is recorded and can be verified by creators but not publicly exposed